Sarahbsn/M-Happy/README.md

 ## Difficulties I've encountered ?

-The main difficulty was to do this test while following my fulltime training, I barely had free time to make this app but I am pround of myself :)
+The main difficulty was to do this test while following my fulltime training, I barely had free time to make this app but I am pround of myself 😊
 Regarding the features, the bounding map is the missing part.
-I've tried to do it (you'll find the comments at the end of the Map.jsx component).
+I've managed to add the markers on the map every time a city is searched and added on the history list.
+However, I didn't succeed in resizing the map to fit all the markers.
+I've tried to follow different ways to do it and here are the main points I've understood.

+My thoughts about how to do it:

+- We need to define the LatLngBounds or FeatureGroup.
+- Add all the markers to a group.
+- Invoke the fitBounds method of a map object, and pass the markers group as an argument.
+- Recenter the map by redefining the center coordinates.

+## Next step

+So now, when do I start ? 🙃